IBM/eval-assist/backend/src/evalassist/judges/README.md

-# EvalAssist Judges Module
+# EvalAssist Judges package

 ## Overview

-The judges module is a component of the EvalAssist project, designed to evaluate instances against a set of criteria.
+The judges module is the core component of the EvalAssist project, designed to evaluate instances against a set of criteria.
 It provides a flexible framework for different types of evaluations, including direct and pairwise assessments.

+To use this package, you will have to install evalassist first (e.g. `pip install evalassist` or your installation method of preference).
+Then, you can import any judge from `evalassist.judges`.
+For example: `from evalassist.judges import BaseDirectJudge`.

 ## Key Components